teresa-m/training-material/topics/community/tutorials/community-workflow-table/tutorial.md

 > 2. Go to the `Workflow` section
 > 3. Select `Public workflows` (for example: [Public workflows on the French instance](https://usegalaxy.fr/workflows/list_published))
 > 4. Browse for workflow that are releavnt to your community
-> 5. Note the tags that are associated with workflows of interest (in the tag section on the left of the workflow page) {: .hands_on}
+> 5. Note the tags that are associated with workflows of interest {: .hands_on}

 > <hands-on-title>Select workflows tags from the Workflow Hub</hands-on-title>